 The SLIS admissions office will not act upon applications until all required documents have been received (including transcripts, letters of recommendation, application fee, and GRE and TOEFL test scores as required).
 Ordinarily, applications for degree programs are processed within one month of being completed and received at SLIS.
 They are then forwarded to the Office of International Affairs for review.
 International applicants must comply with the deadline dates indicated in Office of International Affairs Web site:

-Office of International Affairs 620 Union Drive #207 Indianapolis, IN 46202 phone: (317)274-7000 fax: (317)278-2213 e-mail: e-mail: oai@iupui.eduwww.iupui.edu/~oia
+Office of International Affairs 902 W. New York Street, ES 2126 Indianapolis, IN 46202 phone: (317)274-7000 fax: (317)278-2213 e-mail: oai@iupui.edu www.iupui.edu/~oia